MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 ## Update SDK references

-To run in Outlook and Microsoft 365, your app needs to refer the npm package `@microsoft/teams-js@2.5.0` (or higher).
-While code with downlevel versions is supported in Outlook and Microsoft 365, deprecation warnings are logged, and support for downlevel versions of TeamsJS in Outlook and Microsoft 365 will eventually cease.
+To run in Outlook and Microsoft 365 app, your app needs to refer the npm package `@microsoft/teams-js@2.5.0` (or higher).
+While code with downlevel versions is supported in Outlook and Microsoft 365 app, deprecation warnings are logged, and support for downlevel versions of TeamsJS in Outlook and Microsoft 365 app will eventually cease.

 You can use Teams Toolkit to help identify and automate the required code changes to upgrade from 1.x TeamsJS versions to TeamsJS 2.x.x versions.
 Alternately, you can perform the same steps manually; refer to [Microsoft Teams JavaScript client SDK](../tabs/how-to/using-teams-client-sdk.md#whats-new-in-teamsjs-version-2xx) for details.